-Among the most noteworthy items are Governor Bradford’s manuscript “Of Plimoth Plantation,” a 1775 copy of the Declaration of Independence, manuscript journals of the House and Senate, the medal presented to Senator Sumner by the government of Haiti, and the Colonel Alfred S. Hartwell Papers.
-The library has produced a video highlighting some of the treasures in its collection.
+Among the most noteworthy items are Governor Bradford’s manuscript “Of Plimoth Plantation,” a 1776 copy of the Declaration of Independence, manuscript journals of the House and Senate, the medal presented to Senator Sumner by the government of Haiti, and the Colonel Alfred S. Hartwell Papers.
+The Library has produced a video highlighting some of the treasures in its collection.

 The State Library's collection of rare books is especially strong in Massachusetts and New England history, politics, law, and biography.
 It includes a comprehensive selection of early printings of Massachusetts laws, legislative documents and journals, and other state documents.

-In addition to the Bradford manuscript, the library holds manuscript collections of a number of state commissions and committees, individuals and local companies, as well as papers of state legislators.
-The library also holds 45 scrapbooks on a variety of events, topics and individuals -- from Calvin Coolidge to John F. Kennedy -- dating from 1850 to 1985.
-Guides to some of the manuscript collections are available in the library’s online repository, DSpace.
+In addition to the Bradford manuscript, the library holds manuscript collections of a number of state commissions and committees, individuals, and local companies, as well as papers of state legislators.
+The Library also holds scrapbooks on a variety of events, topics, and individuals -- from Calvin Coolidge to John F. Kennedy -- dating from 1850 to 1985.
+Guides to some of the manuscript collections are available in the Library’s online repository, DSpace.

-In addition to these photograph collections, the library has a substantial collection of photographs, newspaper clippings, correspondence, pamphlets about the State House and Massachusetts political figures known as the Burrill File.
+In addition to these photograph collections, the Library has a substantial collection of photographs, newspaper clippings, correspondence, and pamphlets about the State House and Massachusetts political figures known as the Burrill File.

-The library has approximately 150 broadsides, documents typically posted on walls for a variety purposes including governmental communications, political elections and memorials, odes and addresses.
+These documents were typically posted on walls for a variety of purposes including governmental communications, political elections and memorials, odes, and addresses.
 Most of this collection contains materials from the late 18th to mid-19th centuries and documents events surrounding the American Revolution and the Civil War.
-Approximately 100 of these broadsides are available in the library’s online repository, DSpace.
+Approximately 100 of these broadsides are available in the Library’s online repository, DSpace.

 This information is provided by The State Library of Massachusetts.